How can we cover the arts without arts journalists?

 Is there anything that can be done to safeguard reporting of the sector?

-‘With the great majority of readers now digital, there is no real pressure on space and as payments to critics in the arts is token (less than stocking shelves in a supermarket) the real economic savings are insignificant,’ continues Grishin.
+Grishin adds: ‘With the great majority of readers now digital, there is no real pressure on space and as payments to critics in the arts is token (less than stocking shelves in a supermarket) the real economic savings are insignificant.

 ‘Newspaper management argues that there is limited interest in the arts and cutting it is an easy option with limited consequences.
 If more Canberra Times readers do not renew subscriptions, perhaps there will be a rethink.
 As it is, the paper is very thin on content.’